-Any further issues raised during the Public Participation Process will be incorporated into the subsequent Draft Scoping Report and will be addressed during the EIR phase.
+Any further issues raised during the Public Participation Process will be incorporated into the subsequent Final Scoping Report and will be addressed during the EIR phase.
 Findings from specialist studies will be detailed in the EIR, integrating the findings of the assessment phase of the EIA.

-Based on the significance of the issues raised during the ongoing Public Participation Process and Pre-Application Scoping Phase, it is evident that an Environmental Impact Assessment (EIA) is required.
-It is therefore recommended that authorisation for the commencement of an EIA for the proposed development is granted.
-Should the EIA process be authorised, the significant issues raised in the process to date will be addressed.
+Based on the significance of the issues raised during the ongoing Public Participation Process, Pre-Application Scoping Phase, and Draft Scoping Phase, it is evident that an Environmental Impact Assessment (EIA) is required.
+It is therefore recommended that authorization for the commencement of an EIA for the proposed development is granted.
+Should the EIA process be authorized, significant issues identified and raised in the process to date will be addressed.